 This course is designed for highly experienced pilots with one or more previous type ratings and highly experienced with the G1000/3000 avionics suite.
 The program includes home study materials, one day of classroom and cockpit instruction followed by three days of flight instruction consisting of five flights.
 Any additional days needed to demonstrate to ATP standards are $1,500 per day plus expenses.

 $12,900 plus expenses

-This course is designed for the majority of pilots holding at least a private pilot certificate with multi-engine and instrument ratings and familiarity with the Garmin line of Avionics.
+This course is designed for the majority of all pilots and owner/operators holding a minimum of a private pilot certificate with multi-engine and instrument ratings and familiarity with the Garmin line of Avionics.
 The program includes home study materials, two days of classroom and cockpit ground instruction followed by five days of flight instruction consisting of a minimum of seven flights.
 Any additional days needed to demonstrate to ATP standards are $1,300 per day plus expenses.